 If you have a rainy day or just looking to let the kids run wild for a while then check out Frankie and Lolas Softplay.

 From Cannich, Inverness is about 50 minutes away.
 We headed to Whin Park and Ness Islands for some fun at the park and a picnic.
 From Whin Park we walked via Ness Islands to Inverness.
-If we didn’t have such a grumpy toddler we would have explored Inverness a bit more.
+If I didn’t have such a grumpy toddler I would have explored Inverness a bit more.
 Unfortunately, he was so tired from walking and playing at the park that he just wanted to go back to the car and sleep.

 Glen Affric Walks